iljabauer/agileselenium/README.md

 # Getting Started
-With the NatSpec Selenium Library you can create UI tests in natural language using NatSpec and Selenium in an easy way.
+With the NatSpec Selenium Library you can create UI tests in natural language using [NatSpec](http://www.nat-spec.com/) and [Selenium](http://www.seleniumhq.org/) in an easy way.
+If you are not familiar with NatSpec you should first read the [NatSpec Getting Started](http://www.nat-spec.com/downloads/NatSpec_GettingStarted_2.2.5.pdf).
+Knowledge of the Selenium library is not required.

 ## Provider
 To configure the NatSpec Selenium Library you have to create a class wich extends the `AgileSeleniumProviderEN` class and implements the `ISyntaxPatternProvider` interface.
 In this class all available pages of your application are registered with its components.